nywinewench/nywinewench.github.io/_posts/2015-2-7-getting-vertical.md

 ---

-"What's the significance of a flight?"
+"What's the significance of a vertical flight?"

 ![Donnhoff vertical flight](/photos/donnhoffflight.jpg "Donnhoff bottles from 2004 to 2014")